Action of 22 September 1914: Action

-U-9, had dived after firing the torpedo, rose to periscope depth and Weddigen saw the other two cruisers rescuing men from Aboukir.
+U-9, which had dived after firing the torpedo, rose to periscope depth and Weddigen saw the other two cruisers rescuing men from Aboukir.
 Weddigen fired two torpedoes at Hogue, from 300 yd.
 As the torpedoes were fired, the bows of U-9 rose out of the water and she was spotted by Hogue, whose gunners opened fire before the submarine dived.
 The two torpedoes struck Hogue and within five minutes, Captain Wilmot Nicholson gave the order to abandon ship.
 Hogue capsized after ten minutes and sank at 07:15.
 Watchers on Cressy had seen the submarine, opened fire and made an abortive attempt to ram before turning to pick up survivors.
 At 07:20, U-9 fired two torpedoes at Cressy from her stern torpedo tubes at a range of 1000 yd.
 One torpedo missed and the submarine turned to fire her remaining bow torpedo at 550 yd.
 A torpedo struck Cressy on the starboard side at around 07:25 and a second hit the port beam at 07:30.
 The ship capsized to starboard and floated upside down until 07:55.